 In private dentistry, the government cannot limit the care you receive.
 Private dental treatment is only limited by the skills of the dentist and what you are willing to pay.
 This opens up an array of alternative and advanced treatments and materials that are not offered routinely on the NHS because they are too expensive.
 Additionally, the dentist can spend as long as required to provide the treatment to her or his best ability.

 Private dentists’ prices vary widely according to their level of skill and experience, location, and hours of service.
 Expensive dentists may have undertaken extra training in special interests, or may be offering evening and weekend appointments perhaps in a prime location like a city centre.
-On the other hand, cheaper dentists may have less experience and training or may be in less desirable locations with only daytime appointments.
+On the other hand, cheaper dentists may have less experience and training or may be in less convenient locations with only daytime appointments.

 Of course prices are not always indicative of the quality or level of service.
 The best way to find out why a dentist charges more or less than the local competition is to ask.
 Most dentists will be very happy and comfortable explaining their prices and the reasoning behind them.